 The largest use of bots is in web spidering (web crawler), in which an automated script fetches, analyzes, and files information from websites.

 Another popular use of bots is for testing.
-You can use bots to automatically visit a site using combinations of any number of OS's and browser to ensure that the site works with all these possible combinations.
+You can use bots to automatically visit a site using combinations of any number of OS's and browsers to ensure that the site works with all these possible combinations.

-How do you recognize bots
+How do you recognize bots?

 Generally, you can recognize Bot visits by one or more of the following indicators: